 Apprenticeship noncredit offerings have some unique elements regarding curriculum approval and funding approval.
 All apprenticeship noncredit programs and courses must obtain Chancellor's Office approval for each college responsible for the offerings.
-The approval requirement specifically required by the annual Budget Act.
+The approval requirement is specifically required by the annual Budget Act.
+See the information above, for noncredit course requirements for apprenticeship courses.
+For purposes of submission into the Chancellor's office curriculum inventory system, an apprenticeship program is considered short-term vocational and will use the data elements associated with this type of program in the DED.

 The apprenticeship curriculum offered by community colleges, adult schools, and regional occupational program centers is referred to as related and supplemental instruction (RSI) in the apprenticeship law and in the Budget Act.
 Apprenticeship RSI described in Education Code § 79144.
 If a district intends to receive apprenticeship RSI funding, the Budget Act states that the program or courses must have the approval of the Chancellor's Office.
 Thus, a district must receive from the Chancellor's Office both curriculum approval and RSI funding approval.
 For both of these approvals, the application must contain documentation that the Division of Apprenticeship Standards (DAS) within the Department of Industrial Relations has approved the apprenticeship.
 The approval documentation must list the specific campus approved for the RSI, and must be signed by the chief of the DAS or designee.
 An employer who has an apprenticeship RSI program at an adult school or regional occupational program center can apply to move the program to a community college.

 Apprenticeship programs involve long-range planning to provide adequate funding; therefore, it is important for the community college district to notify the Chancellor's Office apprenticeship coordinator as soon as the district decides to give the employer or program sponsor a letter of intent to be the Local Educational Agency (LEA).
-This notification is to be used when working with a new apprenticeship program or applying for the transfer of an existing program from another community college, adult school, or regional occupational program center.
+This notification is to be used when working with a new apprenticeship program or applying for the transfer of an existing program from another community college, adult school, or regional occupational program center